hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1317_chapter_viii.md

 said, 'Buddha is not a man, but a state.
 I have found the door.
 Enter, all of you!'

-"He went to the feast of Ambâpâli, 'the sinner'.
+"He went to the feast of Ambāpāli, 'the sinner'.
 He dined with the pariah, though he knew it would kill him, and sent a message to his host on his death-bed, thanking him for the great deliverance.
 Full of love and pity for a little goat, even before he had attained the truth!
 You